Down the rabbit hole: English language uses

 The idiom is often used to describe a person who is researching a topic on the internet or exploring new things on the web.
 Many websites are designed to keep users engaged.
 Websites which are most successful at keeping a user's attention are described as "rabbit holes".
 The term often has a positive connotation: falling down a rabbit hole often suggests that a person engaged in a guilty pleasure.
 It has also come to mean that a person ended up in a strange or difficult situation; "A complexly bizarre or difficult state or situation conceived of as a hole into which one falls or descends".

 The idiom is also used to describe drug use, and the experience of an addict.
 The term can also be used to describe an individual's psychedelic experience.

 Pop culture

 In the movie The Matrix, Morpheus offers Neo the red pill and says, "You stay in Wonderland, and I show you how deep the rabbit hole goes."
+The Jefferson Airplane 1967 song "White Rabbit" refers to Alice and Wonderland.